joeechua/Ads-Decoder_ext/README.md

 In this project, we used [Massive3](https://massive.org.au/index.html), a high performance computing platform, to train and evaluate the models.
 This section will provide guidance on how to run code on M3.

 1. Login to your account using `ssh` command.
+Please replace the username with your own.
 ```
-ssh username@monarch.erc.monash.edu
+ssh <username>@monarch.erc.monash.edu
 ```

 2. Change directory to the folder where you want to run your code.